Harry Hepworth: 2024

-At the 2024 European Championships Hepworth helped Great Britain finish second as a team behind Ukraine.
+At the 2024 European Championships, Hepworth helped Great Britain finish second as a team behind Ukraine.
 In June of that year he was selected to represent Great Britain at the 2024 Summer Olympics alongside Jake Jarman, Joe Fraser, Luke Whitehouse, and Max Whitlock.
 Hepworth won bronze in the vault at the Games in Paris, becoming the first British man to claim an Olympic medal in the discipline.

 2025

-At the Osijek World Cup Hepworth won silver on vault and also made the steel ring and floor finals.
+At the Osijek World Cup, Hepworth won silver on vault and also made the steel ring and floor finals.
 He was selected to attend the 2025 European Championships alongside Jake Jarman, Jamie Lewis, Jonas Rushworth and Luke Whitehouse where he contributed on floor exercise, still rings and vault to help Britain win their third ever European team title.
 He also qualified for the floor exercise, still rings and vault finals, winning silver on floor behind teammate Luke Whitehouse and placing fifth on still rings and fourth on vault.

-In late September Hepworth was selected to represent Great Britain at the 2025 World Championships.
+In late September, Hepworth was selected to represent Great Britain at the 2025 World Championships.

+2026

+Hepworth competed at the 2026 European Championships alongside Courtney Tulloch, Joe Fraser, Sol Scott, and Jonas Rushworth.
+During event finals, he won bronze on floor exercise and placed eighth and sixth on rings and vault respectively.
+On the final day of the competition, Hepworth helped Great Britain defend their European team title.

+Hepworth was selected to represent Great Britain at the 2026 World Championships alongside Fraser, Tulloch, Reuben Ward, Jake Jarman, and alternate Rushworth.